-Of the 18 UoNA courses (90 minimum required quarter-hour credits) to earn the OA-SPM degree, 54 credits of program core courses provide knowledge and applications essential for all supervisors and entry-level managers; general education courses, 19 credits minimum, provide insight for all citizens who want to contribute to society; and self-selected elective courses, 17 credits minimum, with an intra- or inter-industry-specific focus.
+Of the 18 UoNA courses (90 minimum required quarter-hour credits) to earn the OA-SPM degree, 54 credits of program core courses provide knowledge and applications essential for all supervisors and entry-level managers; general education courses, 19 credits minimum, provide insight for all citizens and societies quality of life; and self-selected elective courses, 17 credits minimum, with an intra- or inter-industry-specific focus.

-Students pursuing an occupational associate's degree in OA-SPM are required to earn a minimum of 19 but no greater than 22.5 quarter-hour credits from general education courses in the disciplines of humanities, social sciences, math and science (includes STEM), that are relevant to the student's educational and career goals or based on the student's interest.
+Students pursuing an occupational associate's degree are required to earn a minimum of 19 but no greater than 22.5 quarter-hour credits from general education courses, which are relevant to the student's educational goals and interests.
+General education courses present topics that contribute to the quality of life for all citizens and societies.
+The following three (3) categories comprise the disciplines of general education: